Move to section

 How often should I water my Madagascar Dragon Tree?

-What type of water should I use for my Madagascar Dragon Tree?
+What type of water is best for a Madagascar Dragon Tree?

 Temperature for Madagascar Dragon Tree